malcolmalex/angular-gulp-template/README.md

 - [Testem](https://github.com/airportyh/testem) as the unit test runner
 - [Protractor](https://github.com/angular/protractor) for E2E tests
 - Beginnings of api-stubbing (a la lineman) with an included [expressjs](http://expressjs.com/) server
-- [Coffeescript](http://coffeescript.org/) for all JS, including configuration and application
+- Watch and live-reload for streamlined developer workflow

 # Quickstart